Ting Tzu-Han: 2021–2022 season

 Ting was assigned to compete at the 2021 CS Nebelhorn Trophy to attempt to qualify a berth for Taiwan at the 2022 Winter Olympics.
 She placed tenth at the event with new personal bests in both the free skate and total score, resulting in Taiwan being the third reserve for the Olympics.
 She finished the fall season with a fourth place at the 2021 Asian Open and gold at the Taiwanese championships.
 Assigned to the 2022 Four Continents Championships in Tallinn, she finished fifteenth.
 Ting concluded the season by making her World Championship debut, coming in twenty-sixth position.

 2022–2023 season

 In her season debut, Ting placed eighth at the 2022 CS Lombardia Trophy, before coming fourth at the 2022 CS Nebelhorn Trophy.
 She went on to win a bronze medal at the 2022 Asian Open Trophy, and win a second consecutive Taiwanese national title.
 She finished thirteenth at the 2023 Four Continents Championships.

+2023–2024 season

+Ting began the season by winning the silver medal at the 2023 Asian Open Trophy, behind An Xiangyi of China.
+She then finished tenth at the 2023 CS Finlandia Trophy.

+After winning another Taiwanese national title, Ting came tenth at the 2024 Four Continents Championships.
+In her second appearance at the World Championships, she finished twenty-second.

+2024–2025 season

+Ting started the season by finishing sixteenth at the 2024 CS Lombardia Trophy.

+On October 23, 2024, Ting would take to her Instagram, announcing that she would be taking an indefinite break from figure skating after suffering from numerous illnesses and immunity issues during the summer off-season.
+She also stated that she wanted to take this time to focus on her university education.